manish2021iitd/Stochastic-RisK-Distruption-Asseesment-Analysis-and-Modelling/README.md

 * The size of the order is such that the inventory position returns to **S**.
 The quantity is calculated as **S** - inventory_position.

 * Why It's a Good Baseline?

       * The (s,S) policy is simple to implement and understand.
 Its performance depends on only two parameters, making it easy to test and calibrate.
 It provides a solid benchmark against which more sophisticated, data-driven policies can be measured.

+#### (b).
+Myopic Heuristics
+* A myopic heuristic is a rule-based policy that makes decisions based only on immediate, short-term information, without considering future impacts.
+They are useful for their simplicity and as a lower bound for performance.

+Example: "Order up to average demand"

+At a fixed review period (e.g., every 30 days), calculate the average demand over the last X days.
+Place an order to bring your inventory up to that level.

+* Myopic heuristics are computationally cheap and serve as a "what if we just used a simple rule" benchmark.
+They highlight the value of more sophisticated inventory models.